 Nefertiti orbits the sun every 722 days (1.98 years), coming as close as 1.13 AU and reaching as far as 2.02 AU from the sun.
-Nefertiti is about 2.2 kilometers in diameter, making it larger than most asteroids, comparable in size to Mount Everest.
+Nefertiti is about 2.2 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to Mount Everest.

 Nefertiti's orbit is 0.22 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.